stumpwm/stumpwm/README.md

   * Split the mode-line into multiple cells for containing different information
   * Implement widget icons to indicate system status (new mail, low battery, network etc)
-  * Support raising windows when left-clicked, closing/killing when right-clicked

 # Help